 Exploring in your own back yard is easier to bring pets (my dog loves road trips!) and large groups of people.
 Grab your besties and plan a girls day out!

 My comfort zone for a day trip is less than 3 hours travel each way, which allows me to explore desert (including this desert garden), mountains, lakes, and even stop for lunch in Mexico!
 An overnight trip expands my options immensely.

-Remember to mix it up and explore the exotic location in your own backyard, too!
+Remember to mix it up and explore the exotic location hidden in your own backyard.

 12 thoughts on “Explore Your Own Backyard | Travel Tips to Discover Your Local Treasures”